 Another pest to look for is the squash bug.
 They normally attack the vines just when the fruits begin to set.
 The mature fruits fall prey to them as they hatch in groups.
 Neem oil is said to be a good option to prevent them and repel these pests.

-Summer Squash also catch the powdery mildew disease and they can be treated with variety of organic insecticides
+Summer Squash also catch the powdery mildew disease and they can be treated with a variety of organic insecticides

 Manures and fertilizers:

 When it comes to summer squash the usage of fertilizers and manures is quite limited.
 They enjoy growing in a growing medium of red soil+cocopeat+organic manure.
-Just put a spoonful of bone meal while transplanting the seedlings and they will be happy to the heaven.
+Just put a spoonful of a bone meal while transplanting the seedlings and they will be happy to the heaven.